Maldivians

 Maldivians (ދިވެހިން, /dv/) are an Indo-Aryan ethnic group and nation native to the Maldive Islands, constituting the Republic of Maldives and the island of Minicoy (within Lakshadweep, a union territory of India).
 They share a common ancestry, history, culture and language.

 Subgroups

 For ethnographic and linguistic purposes as well as geopolitical reasons, anthropologists divide the Maldivian people into three subgroups.

 Main group

 The main group numbers more than 250,000.
-This group inhabits the numerous atolls stretching from Ihavandhippolhu (Haa Alif) to Haddhunmathi (Laamu) in the Maldives.
+The group inhabits the numerous atolls stretching from Ihavandhippolhu (Haa Alif) to Haddhunmathi (Laamu) in the Maldives.
 They constitute over 70% of the total.
 On a larger scale, the third group also comes under this group.
-From this group comes the standard dialect of the Maldivian language which is spoken in the Maldive's capital, Malé, along with the central atolls.
+The standard dialect of the Maldivian language which is spoken in the Maldive's capital, Malé, comes from the group, along with the central atolls.
 Variants are spoken in the rest of the islands, from the far north to Laamu Atoll.